Please visit the other nauty Traces page at https://pallini.di.uniroma1.it for more than is here.

 cite this paper:

-If you agree to the restrictions listed below, you may fetch version 2.6 of nauty, and version 2.1 of Traces, as a gzipped tar file (1.6MB).
+If you agree to the restrictions listed below, you may fetch version 2.8.8 of nauty and Traces as a gzipped tar file (1.6MB).

 nauty uses the GNU autoconf installation system.
 You are advised to read the file README before compiling anything.

 Note that old or broken systems may not be supported at all; try an older version of nauty.
-A few things in the gtools package, especially shortg, need a Unix-like environment (such as pipes), though newer versions of Cygwin are fine.
+A few things in the package, especially shortg, need a POSIX-like environment (such as pipes), though newer versions of Cygwin are fine.

-Traces and dretodot are copyright (2008-) Adolfo Piperno.
+Traces and dretodot are copyright to Adolfo Piperno.

-Everything else in the package is copyright (1984-) Brendan McKay.
+Everything else in the package is copyright to Brendan McKay.

 The minimal restrictions on usage are in the file COPYRIGHT in the package and here.